rlauer6/make-cpan-dist/README.md

 Well, to be upfront about it, __maybe it's not__.
 Personally, I like to take a bunch of steps I seldom will remember and package them in self-contained utilities so that processes can be automated and forgotten about.
-I guess this this approach works for me, but as always YMMV.
+This approach works for me, but as always YMMV.
 As I mentioned, I'm also using this utility as a component of a CI/CD pipeline.

 If after looking at this project you are shaking your head and wagging your finger, then count yourself among those who have opined that I